browserengineering/book/book/forms.md

         self.y = y
 ```

-Finally, we\'ll need to draw the input element itself, which is going to
+Finally, we'll need to draw the input element itself, which is going to
 be a large rectangle:

 ``` {.python}